htchepannou/academy-login-webui/README.md

 ```
 $ java -Dspring.profiles.active=local -jar target/academy-login-service.jar
 ```
-- Test the status of the service at [http://localhost:28081/health](http://localhost:28081/health).
+- Check the status of the service at [http://localhost:28081/health](http://localhost:28081/health).
 The status should be `UP`.
 - Access the [login page](http://localhost:28081/login?done=http://www.google.ca)